 Download the Met's six week training programme to complete the job related fitness test.

-You will then undergo both employer and personal reference checks and CTC security checks to gain security clearance.
+You will then undergo vetting reference checks and CTC security checks to gain security clearance.

 The background checks that we conduct here are more in-depth than those conducted at eligibility stage via the Police National Computer.
 We search many national and local information databases.

-It is essential that you are open, honest and transparent with us when completing the initial Recruitment Application form and also the Vetting Questionnaire form towards the end of the process.
+It is essential that you are open, honest and transparent with us when completing the initial application form and also the vetting questionnaire form towards the end of the process.